ctlab/GADMA/docs/source/user_manual/input_data.rst

 SNP data format
 ****************

-Example of SNP file format:
+Example of a file in the SNP format:

 .. code-block:: none